 Compare the data from tables in two different clusters.
 WARNING: It doesn't work for incrementColumnValues'd cells since the timestamp is changed.
 Note that this command is in a different package than the others.

-Each command except RowCounter accepts a single --help argument to print usage instructions.
+Each command except RowCounter and CellCounter accept a single --help argument to print usage instructions.

-125.4.
+142.5.
 HBase hbck